ppmpkgs/colors/README.md

-# Colors!
+# Console colors!

-This is a package that simplifies the use of colors in the terminal.
+This is a package that simplifies the use of console colors in the terminal.
 To better understand this package, at least a rudimentary knowledge of [Select Graphics Rendition (SGR) ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR) is recommended.

 ## Usage